Most debtors want to know the types of questions the bankruptcy trustee will ask at the 341 creditors meeting. In this article, we explain:

-Before you can receive a discharge wiping out qualifying debt in bankruptcy, you must be examined under oath by a bankruptcy trustee at a hearing called the meeting of creditors or 341 hearing.
+Before you can receive a bankruptcy discharge wiping out qualifying debt, you must be examined under oath by a bankruptcy trustee at a hearing called the meeting of creditors or 341 hearing.

 Yes.
 The trustee will ask you simple questions to ensure everything in your bankruptcy petition is complete and accurate.
 The trustee is required to ask standard questions of each debtor but might also ask specific questions about your case.

-The trustee can ask you about anything that could affect your bankruptcy.
-Because your bankruptcy is directly related to your financial situation, most questions involve your debts, assets, income, and expenses.
-The trustee will also look for other information that could increase recovery for your creditors.
+The trustee can ask you about anything related to your financial situation, and most questions will involve your debts, assets, income, expenses, and, importantly, prior transactions.
+The trustee will be looking for information that could increase recovery for your creditors.
+For instance, you'll likely be asked whether you gave away property or sold an asset for less than its actual value.

-The questions you'll be asked are somewhat predictable because trustees must ask about particular areas.
-The following are some of the most common trustee questions you'll be asked at the meeting of creditors:
+The initial questions you'll be asked are predictable because trustees must ask about particular areas.
+The following are some of the most common trustee questions asked at the meeting of creditors:

 Would you like to see the specific questions you'll be asked?
 Here's where you'll find the official 341 meeting of creditors questions.

-The trustee will ask about any part of your bankruptcy case that appears unusual.
-Your bankruptcy lawyer will likely be able to predict specific questions the trustee might ask and, in many instances, resolve issues before the meeting takes place.
+The trustee will ask about any unusual part of your bankruptcy case.
+Your bankruptcy lawyer will likely be able to predict specific questions the trustee might ask and, in many instances, resolve issues before the meeting.

 Our Editor's Picks for You |